 Year after year, our Ph.D. graduates (nearly 400 graduates to date) have been hired by major industrial companies and the expertise of our researchers has been recognized all over the world.

-LIRMM’s Robotics Department aims to design fundamental tools and bring them to full development and use in industry and other economic sectors.
-30 researchers, professors, lecturers, and engineers work together with 40 PhD students on robotic system modeling, design and control, as well as on sensing and information processing.
-Our lines of research range from humanoid, industrial, medical, and underwater robotics to human-robot physical interactions, functional electrical stimulation for rehabilitation and supplementation, and signal or image processing.
-This research is conducted in close collaboration with numerous academic and industrial partners in France and around the world.
-LIRMM’s Robotics Department thereby proudly contributes to the international recognition of French robotics research.
+LIRMM Robotics Department contributes to the design of innovative robotic systems and fundamental tools, aiming at bringing them to full development and use in industry and other economic sectors.
+About 30 researchers, professors, lecturers, and engineers work together with 40 PhD students on robotic system modeling, design, control, sensing and information processing.
+The scope of these research activities ranges from humanoid, industrial, medical, and underwater robotics to human-robot physical interactions, functional electrical stimulation for rehabilitation and supplementation, as well as signal and image processing.